egibs/python-fips/README.md

 ## Getting started

-The initial Dockerfile is based on Rocky Linux and is compr
+The initial Dockerfile is based on Rocky Linux.

 To build the image, either run `make build` or run the full `docker buildx build` command:
 ```sh